Attending a music conference is the most efficient way to meet the most number of the best contacts.

-What about me?
+What about you?

-REAL business is done in the follow-up, NOT the conference itself!
+Real business is done in the follow-up, not the conference itself.

 Assume that anything you hand someone at a conference will be thrown out.
 So don’t do it, unless they ask.

-It’s ALL about the follow-up
+It’s all about the follow-up.

-It's ALL about the follow-up.
-It's ONLY about the follow-up.
+Everything happens in the follow-up.
 Remember this, and you’ll do well.